ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Assumptions
 -----------

--   The Exchange EAS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather provide a way to exercise certain operations documented in a technical specification.
+-   Exchange EAS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather provide a way to exercise certain operations documented in a technical specification.

--   The test suites are functional tests that verify the compatibility of the system under test (SUT) with a protocol implementation.
+-   The test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.

--   The test suites do not cover every protocol requirement and in no way certify an implementation, even if all tests pass.
+-   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.

 -   The test suites verify the server-side testable requirements; they do not verify the requirements related to client behaviors and server internal behaviors.

--   The test suites assumes that there is a shared folder on the server.
+-   The test suites assume that there is a shared folder on the server.

--   The test suites assumes that there is a hidden folder and a visible folder under the shared folder.
+-   The test suites assume that there is a hidden folder and a visible folder under the shared folder.

--   The test suites assumes that there is a hidden document and a visible document under the shared folder.
+-   The test suites assume that there is a hidden document and a visible document under the shared folder.

--   The test suites assumes that authentication has been performed by the underlying protocols.
+-   The test suites assume that authentication has been performed by the underlying protocols.

 Dependencies
 ------------

--   All Exchange EAS Protocol Test Suites depend on the Protocol Test Framework (PTF) to derive managed adapters.
+-   All Exchange EAS Protocol Test Suites depend on Protocol Test Framework (PTF) to derive managed adapters.

--   All Exchange EAS Protocol Test Suites depends on the HTTP protocol or HTTPS protocol to transmit the messages.
+-   All Exchange EAS Protocol Test Suites depend on the HTTP protocol or HTTPS protocol to transmit the messages.

--   All Exchange EAS Protocol Test Suites depends on MS-ASWBXML to encode XML requests bodies into WBXML for transmission to an ActiveSync server.
+-   All Exchange EAS Protocol Test Suites depend on MS-ASWBXML to encode XML requests bodies into WBXML for transmission to an ActiveSync server.

--   All Exchange EAS Protocol Test Suites depends on MS-ASHTTP to synchronize the data which is stored on the server.
+-   All Exchange EAS Protocol Test Suites depend on MS-ASHTTP to synchronize the data which is stored on the server.

--   All Exchange EAS Protocol Test Suites depends on the xsd.exe tool in the .NET Framework SDK to generate structures used in the MS-ASCAL request and response.
+-   All Exchange EAS Protocol Test Suites depend on the xsd.exe tool in the .NET Framework SDK to generate structures used in the MS-ASCAL request and response.

 Package design
 ==============

-The Exchange EAS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
+Exchange EAS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
 The test suites verify the server-side and testable requirements.